stanleygeorge789/Customer-Churn-Analysis/README.md

 ## 1. Business Context

-Customer churn is one of the most expensive revenue leaks in subscription businesses.
+Customer churn is one of the most expensive revenue leaks in  businesses.
 Acquiring a new customer often costs significantly more than retaining an existing one.

 **Executive Problem**